 On the other hand, printing with ABS requires much more elevated temperatures.
 ABS requires print nozzle temperatures of 210 to 250 °C and bed temperature between 80 to 110 °C. Apart from that difference, ABS has the tendency to warp a lot on the print bed giving more often inconsistent print results.

-We want and we will definitely do some more extensive printing tests by using ABS or other materials to see the printing capabilities of Ender 5.
+We want and we will definitely do some more extensive printing tests by using ABS or other materials to see the printing capabilities and the precision of the Ender 5.
 When we do the tests, we will ensure to update the article.

 The printer has a manual bed leveling process.
 The bed has 4 turnable knobs on all 4 corners of the bed.
 As with all printers that have manual bed leveling, you move the print nozzle manually to each one of the four corners of the bed and you adjust the height of the bed in that corner by turning the appropriate knob.
 Having a piece of an A4 paper helps with the adjustment as you have to make sure that the nozzle lightly scratches the paper.
 This is because you want to leave a tiny space between the bed and the nozzle in order for the filament to get correctly extruded from the nozzle.